rnag/dataclass-wizard/docs/common_use_cases/v1_patterned_date_time.rst

 custom date and time formats into Python's :class:`date`, :class:`time`, and :class:`datetime` objects.
-For example, strings like ``November 2, 2021`` can now be parsed using customizable patterns.
+For example, strings like ``November 2, 2021`` can now be parsed using customizable patterns -- specified as `format codes`_.

 **Key Features:**